Neil Hodgson: Return to British Superbikes (2010)

 Hodgson confirmed that he would be returning to British Superbikes for the 2010 season, with Motorpoint Yamaha alongside youngster Dan Linfoot.

-On 22 April 2010 Hodgson announced that he was retiring from British superbikes and competitive motorcycle racing, due to the shoulder injury he picked up in a motorcross accident during the previous AMA season.
+On 22 April 2010, Hodgson announced that he was retiring from British superbikes and competitive motorcycle racing, due to the shoulder injury he picked up in a motocross accident during the previous AMA season.
 Hodgson had aggravated the injury in the first round of the British Superbike Championship at the Brands Hatch Indy circuit on 5 April.
 Hodgson was replaced in the Motorpoint Yamaha team by Ian Lowry.

 Support for charity

 Hodgson is a patron of the National Association for Bikers with a Disability.